Interim Measures

 Work or job assignment changes.
 Changes to a student’s work or job assignment (including internships) may be made on a temporary basis in the event it is deemed appropriate by the Vice President of College Life or the Director of Student Rights and Responsibilities.

 No-Contact Directive.
 The College may impose a No-Contact Directive.
-Generally, No Contact is defined as having no direct or indirect contact with another party, including third parties, or parties at any time.
-This includes, but is not limited to, communication that is electronic, written, verbal, or physical.
-Written communication is understood to include all electronic means of communication; including, but not limited to, email, instant messaging and text messaging.
+Defined as having no direct or indirect contact, including through a third party, with another party or parties at any time.
+This includes, but is not limited to, communication that is written, verbal, or physical.
+Written communication is understood to include all electronic means of communication; including, but not limited to, email, instant messaging, private messaging through social media and text messaging.
 Verbal communication is understood to include phone calls and voice mail messages.
 A No-Contact Directive may include additional restrictions and terms.
-Violations of the No-Contact Directive may result in additional resolution processes and sanction
+Violations of the No-Contact Directive may result in additional resolution processes and sanctions.